 '''

 not-a-symbol-expression

 not-a-symbol-expression: undefined;

 cannot reference an identifier before its definition

 in module: top-level

-internal name: not-a-symbol-expression

 #:not-a-keyword-expression

 eval:2:0: #%datum: keyword misused as an expression

 at: #:not-a-keyword-expression

 '''

 Despite their similarities, keywords are used in a different way than identifiers or symbols.
 Keywords are intended for use (unquoted) as special markers in argument lists and in certain syntactic forms.
 For run-time flags and enumerations, use symbols instead of keywords.
 The example below illustrates the distinct roles of keywords and symbols.